Galaxy S24 FE vs iPhone 16: Samsung's FE takes aim at Apple's base iPhone

 Then you have the 12MP ultra-wide cameras on both phones, which produce similar image quality since they share the same resolution and aperture of f/2.2.

-But the Galaxy S24 FE has one more camera in its arsenal, and that is the 8MP 3x telephoto, which should provide a better image compared to the digital zoom of the iPhone 16.
+But the Galaxy S24 FE has one more camera in its arsenal, and that is the 8MP 3x telephoto, which does provide a better image compared to the digital zoom of the iPhone 16.
 The iPhone is capable of a 2x sensor crop, which functions as a 2x telephoto camera, but even with that it simply can't beat dedicated optics.

 In terms of video recording, the S24 FE actually has a better portfolio when you look at its specs.
 It is capable of shooting at 8K 30fps, 4K at up to 120fps, and even at 720p and 960fps for super slow motion.
 The iPhone 16 is a bit more tame in this area, maxing out at 4K 60FPS for regular recording, but with higher resolution slow motion (although not as fast) at 1080p and 240fps.

 Lastly, you have a 10MP selfie camera on the S24 FE compared to a 12MP one on the iPhone 16.
-The difference in resolution should be rather insignificant.
+The difference in resolution is rather insignificant.
 What makes more of an impact on how pleasing the photos look is the color accuracy, especially when it comes to skin tones.
 The iPhone has a tendency to create softer images with lifted shadows, whereas the Galaxy adds a bit more contrast and post-process sharpening.

 PhoneArena Camera Score: